mmshahria/GlassboardTech-API-Reference/Profiles/GET List Profiles.md

   * <strong> fundDocumentTemplateId</strong> `string` </br>	The Default Fund Document Template ID to use for the Deal.
   * <strong> passportOrId</strong> `string`
   * <strong> isDisregarded<strong> `boolean` </br> Has the value true if the profile is a disregarded entity or trust, otherwise the value is false.

+<strong>page<strong> `number`
+The current page of results returned for the API call.
+This can be specified as a query string parameter.

+<strong>perPage<strong> `number`
+The total count of Profiles or results returned per page.
+This can be specified as a query string parameter.

+<strong>totalCount<strong> `number`
+Total count of the Profiles or results returned.